Frustrated at the number of different substrates available for your ball python?

 - Cypress bedding tends to attract mites more than some other types

 This cypress mulch is the best bedding for a ball python snake.
-A four-quart bag sells for a great price, so it won’t break the bank.
-It is also available in larger or smaller sizes.
+A 24-quart bag sells for a great price, so it won’t break the bank.
+It is also available smaller sizes, too.

 Zoo Med Eco Earth Coconut Fiber Substrate